jscarton/code-search-api/README.md

 * Clone this repo
 * Run composer install command
 * copy .env.example file to .env then edit the file an fill the GITHUB_API_TOKEN variable with your own github API token.
+* you could run phpunit command to run the unit tests and make sure all is OK, test are in the /tests folder
 * configure your webserver to point the webroot to the /public folder
 * point your webserver to the app URL.
 You should see a documentation page at this point.